-We are not able to accommodate lunch deliveries from outside companies.
+We will not accommodate lunch deliveries from outside companies.

 It is the responsibility of each student to remember all materials and to not be dependent on parents to correct the omission.
-However, when parents need to bring something, they may leave items for students at the front desk (TK-5th grade) or with the upstairs middle school administrative assistant (6th-8th grade).
+We encourage teach responsibility to their students and minimize dropping off forgotten supplies.
+On the rare occasion that this is necessary, items may be left at the front desk.
 Our goal is to protect the instructional time in the classroom and minimize disruptions.
 Therefore parents may not disturb the classroom to deliver items or visit your child during school hours.

 For the rare times when students forget to bring lunch in the morning and parents need to drop off a lunch after school begins, please adhere to the following procedures: Lunches must be dropped off by 11:30 a.m.
-All lunches are to be placed on the lunch trolley located in the front lobby.
+All lunches are to be placed on the lunch cart located in outer lobby entrance.
 To avoid spillage, beverages must be sealed (no glass or fountain drinks).
 Students do not have access to a microwave so all food should be ready to eat without heating.
-We are not able to accommodate lunch deliveries from outside companies.
+We will not accommodate lunch deliveries from outside companies.
 The lunch schedule can be found on our website.